 - Heart disease

-Calcium which Pacific chub and jack mackerel provide is important for blood pressure and the heart.
+Calcium which both mackerel provides is important for blood pressure and the heart.

 Calcium also helps the following:

 - Improve nerve function.